Q. I think I may have cancer but I don't have any insurance and I'm not sure I can afford it. What can I do?

 I understand your concern about the cost, but if you think you have cancer, you can’t afford not to visit the doctor.
 Cancer responds to treatment better when it’s caught early, and if it turns out that you don’t have it, you will have peace of mind.

-- Through an employer, union, professional association or other job-related source.
-If you have a job and your employer offers health insurance, ask if you’re eligible to receive it or buy into it.
+Your, or your spouse’s, employer or union.
+If you or your spouse has a job that offers health insurance, ask if you’re eligible to receive it or buy into it.
 If you had insurance but lost your job within the last 60 days, ask if you’re eligible for COBRA.
 COBRA is a law that lets you keep your insurance for 18 months, sometimes longer.
 You pay the full cost.
-If you are self-employed, see if there is a professional association in your state that offers group coverage at discounted rates.
-If you are a small business owner, check with your local Chamber of Commerce.

 Finally, if you are concerned about either breast or cervical cancer, the National Breast and Cervical Cancer Early Detection Program provides low-income, uninsured women access to screening and diagnostic services to detect breast and cervical cancers.
 Women who are subsequently diagnosed with cancer may be immediately eligible for limited Medicaid.